Best Team Building Activities for Assemblies in NJ That Engage Students

 2 – Jigsaw Technique

 The jigsaw technique involves dividing students into small groups and assigning each group a different piece of information related to a larger topic.
-Each group becomes expert on their piece of information before sharing it with the rest of the class.
+Each group becomes an expert on their piece of information before sharing it with the rest of the class.
 This activity fosters collaboration and encourages students to take responsibility for their own learning while also learning from their classmates.

 3 – Think-Pair-Share